LPKStudio/iggrowth/docs/source/install.rst

 Installation
 ============

 Installing Kong is pretty simple.
 Here is a step by step plan on how to do it.
+TEST

 .. note::
     Kong is available on Pypi as ``django-kong``, but trunk is probably your